1718-io/toutabis/replit.md

 # Overview

-Celtic Voices is a community-driven content sharing platform that allows users to publish and interact with various types of contributions including stories, insights, tips, questions, and discussions.
+Toutabis is a community-driven content sharing platform that allows users to publish and interact with various types of contributions including stories, insights, tips, questions, and discussions.
 The application features a modern full-stack architecture with React frontend, Express backend, and PostgreSQL database integration through Drizzle ORM.
 The platform supports both authenticated and anonymous users, with Replit OAuth integration for registered users.

 # User Preferences